varnish/Varnish-Book/varnish_book.rst

    ..
 Log data is in shared memory

-   Varnish logs information of requests, caches and responses to `The SHared Memory LOG (SHMLOG)`_.
+   Varnish logs information of requests, caches and responses to `The Varnish Shared memory Log (VSL)`_.
    Logs are available through Varnish tools with a short delay, but usually not noticeable.
-   The SHMLOG is overwritten when filled-up in circular order.
+   The VSL is overwritten when filled-up in circular order.

    The memory log overwriting has two effects.
    On the one hand, there is no historic data, but on the other hand, there is an abundance of information accessible at a very high speed.